midas-network/rsv-scenario-modeling-hub/auxiliary-data/README.md

 ged 18–49 years with infants under the age of 8 months obtained from the [National Immunization Survey-Adult COVID Module (NIS-ACM)](https://www.cdc.gov/rsvvaxview/dashboard/2023-24-nirsevimab-coverage-infants.html).

+The NIS and IIS estimates are based on different groups of children recommended to receive nirsevimab.
+The IIS estimates include only "catch-up: babies" ie excludes babies who would become eligible on or after October 1, 2023 (i.e., babies born October 2023 - March 2024 are excluded).
+Further, IIS is based on an administrative database which may miss  a fraction of immunizations.

 ### The National Respiratory and Enteric Virus Surveillance System (NREVSS)